-- After missing the UCLA game with a concussion, Adkins returned to the lineup at Washington.
-He averaged 5.2 yards per carry in the game. - He has been the team's single- game rushing leader in four of the six games he has played in. - Michael's physical and explosive running style has revitalized a previously stagnant CU running game.
+- He took a short sideline reception and turned it into a 63-yard jaunt to the end zone in the fourth quarter of the win over Cal adding an exclamation point to the team's first Pac-12 victory in more than a year.
+The reception was the longest of his career and his first ever receiving touchdown. - After missing the UCLA game with a concussion, Adkins returned to the lineup at Washington.
+He averaged 5.2 yards per carry in the game. - He has been the team's single- game rushing leader in four of the seven games he has played in. - Michael's physical and explosive running style has revitalized a previously stagnant CU running game.
 He has missed three games this season and the team has averaged just 109 rushing yards a game without him.
-In the six games he has played in the team is averaging 138.3 rushing yards per game. - Michael made his first career start in the team's win over Charleston Southern and proceeded to rush for a CU freshman record four touchdowns.
+In the six games he has played in the team is averaging 135.8 rushing yards per game. - Michael made his first career start in the team's win over Charleston Southern and proceeded to rush for a CU freshman record four touchdowns.
 He was the first Buff player, regardless of class, to rush for four touchdowns in a game since Lawrence Vickers in 2005. - His 137 yards in that game were a career-high and marked the first time this year a CU running back has topped the century mark in rushing. - He received College Football Performance Award honors as a result of his record-setting effort against Charleston Southern. - Rushed for a team-high 98 yards in his collegiate debut in the team's loss at Oregon State. - The 98 yards were the second most by a true freshman in his Buffs' debut behind only Marcus Houston's 100 yard effort against Colorado State in 2000. - On his first career carry he rushed for 19 yards up the middle on a second down and 1.
 He also added a 33 yard run in the fourth quarter which set up a touchdown.
 It was the season's longest run by a Buff at the time. - Head Coach Mike MacIntyre on Adkins: "Michael's been running good.
 He's so fast.
 You see how he gets on the sideline, how he makes yards when you think he's down.
 He's good and fast."